superflash41/1INF29/README.md

 7. FAT file system analysis and reconstruction

 ## Usage

 Clone the repository to access all the labs, solutions, and guides.
-Each lab has its own folder, with files clearly labeled to guide you through the material.

 ```bash
 git clone https://github.com/superflash41/1INF29.git
 ```

 ---

 **Note**: For comprehensive understanding, it is recommended to review the reference books available in the `books/` directory.